Flutterwave/Python-v2/README.md

 ### ```.getFee(currency)```

-This allows you get transfer rates for all Rave supported currencies.
-You may or may not pass in a ```currency```.
-If you do not pass in a ```currency```, all Rave supported currencies transfer rates will be returned.
+This function allows you get transfer rates for all Flutterwave supported currencies.
+You may choose not to pass in a ```currency```.
+If you do not pass a ```currency```, the transfer rates for all supported currencies will be returned.

-A sample getFee call is:
+A sample call to get fee is:

 ```py
 res2 = rave.Transfer.getFee("EUR")